-The sample environment script, examples/env.sh, if used creates some bash functions that you can use to view the Operator logs.
-This is useful in case you find one of the Operator containers not in a running status.
+The sample environment script, examples/env.sh, if used creates some bash functions that you can use to view the Postgres Operator logs.
+This is useful in case you find one of the PGO containers not in a running status.

-Using the pgo CLI, you can verify the versions of the client and server match as follows:
+Using the pgo client, you can verify the versions of the client and server match as follows:

-This also tests connectivity between your pgo client host and the Operator server.
+This also tests connectivity between your pgo client host and Postgres Operator container.

-The PostgreSQL Operator Helm Chart
+PGO: The Postgres Operator Helm Chart

-The PostgreSQL Operator comes with a container called pgo-deployer which handles a variety of lifecycle actions for the PostgreSQL Operator, including:
+PGO, the Postgres Operator from Crunchy Data, comes with a container called pgo-deployer which handles a variety of lifecycle actions for the PostgreSQL Operator, including: